 Origin of the name: 'do' means twice and 'piyaz' means onions.
-The Do-Piyaza originates from the Bengal region where there are many Muslims.
+The Do-Piyaza originates from the Bengal region.

 Shelf life & storage: The mix will last for up to 4 weeks in a fridge and for six months in a freezer.
 Once cooked the food will last for 2 days in a fridge and up to one month in a freezer.

 Onions (Onions, Vegetable Oil, WHEAT Flour, Salt), Curry Paste (Rapeseed Oil, Garlic, Ground Spices, Salt, Water, Tomato Puree, Maize Flour, MUSTARD Powder, Chilli, Spirit Vinegar, Spices, Food Acids: Acetic, Citric, and Lactic Acid, Acidity Regulator: Sodium Diacetate, Sugar, Tamarind, Garlic Powder), Garlic Flakes, Spices, Asafoetida (Rice Flour, Gum Arabic, Asafoetida, Turmeric), Fenugreek Leaves, Fresh Chilli, Fresh Curry Leaves.

 It should be noted that as our curry packs are handmade by our staff at our spice mixing desks, each pack may contain traces of CRUSTACEANS, SULPHITES, NUTS, PEANUTS, WHEAT, SOYA or MUSTARD due to possible cross contamination.

 An onion-filled dish from the time of the Moghuls.

 A recipe from Rafi's 'Indian Vegetarian Cookery' book, 1986.